 There are a number of administrative formalities that apply to expatriates who wish to live and work in Slovakia.
 A visa may or may not be required, depending on whether your home country has a bilateral agreement with Slovakia.

 It’s recommended that you also bring along all of the following documents, which may be necessary to meet legal, employment or educational requirements:

 - Birth certificate

 - Marriage certificate

 - Proof of health insurance

 - Criminal background check

-The necessary confirmation for residence permit of EU citizens can be obtained from the Slovak Foreign Police.
-It is required to submit passport, two passport photos, employment contract and a notarized lease agreement or proof of home ownership.
+The necessary confirmation for a residence permit of EU citizens can be obtained from the Slovak Foreign Police.
+It is required to submit a passport, two passport photos, an employment contract, and a notarized lease agreement or proof of homeownership.

 Non-EU citizens must first apply in person for a temporary residence permit, which can be done at the Slovak Embassy or Consulate in the home country.
 This will allow you to stay in Slovakia for up to one year for business and/or educational purposes.